The Beechbrae Team

 Sammy Saunders

-Sammy has been trained in cycle maintenance, bikeability (formally known as cycling proficiency), as well as a Cycle Ride Leader.
+Sammy has a Bachelor of Arts Degree in Community Development at the University of Glasgow.
+She is trained in cycle maintenance, bikeability as well as a Cycle Ride Leader.
 She is also a Health Walk Leader for Paths for All and has completed the John Muir Award deliverance training.

 Beechbrae Board